 The bill amends the duties and powers of the Division of Information Systems in Arkansas, specifically regarding information technology.
 It updates the definition of "information technology" to encompass a broader range of components, including the use, development, management, and application of computer systems, networks, and electronic data processing.
-The new definition replaces the previous, narrower description and includes specific categories such as hardware, software, networking, data management, cybersecurity, privacy, third-party hosting, and emerging technology.
-Additionally, the bill mandates the development of a unified biannual statewide information technology plan that includes a disaster recovery plan, a list of approved state agency projects, and detailed budget information.
+The new definition includes hardware, software, networking, data management, cybersecurity, privacy, third-party hosting, and emerging technology.
+Additionally, the bill revises the requirements for developing a state information technology plan, mandating a unified biennial plan that includes a statewide disaster recovery plan, a list of approved state agency projects, and detailed budget information for each agency's technology plan.

-Furthermore, the bill introduces new responsibilities for the Division of Information Systems, including administering statewide information technology, establishing minimum mandatory standards for all state agencies, and developing performance reporting guidelines.
-It also requires state agencies to obtain approval from the Director of the Division before acquiring or developing information technology, with specific thresholds for purchases that allow for exceptions.
-The bill aims to enhance oversight, reduce duplication of efforts, and improve the overall efficiency and effectiveness of information technology across state agencies.
+Furthermore, the bill introduces new responsibilities for the Division of Information Systems, such as administering statewide information technology, providing project management for IT projects, establishing minimum mandatory standards for state agencies, and developing performance reporting guidelines.
+It also requires state agencies to obtain approval from the Director of the Division before using public funds for IT acquisitions or entering contracts for IT services, with specific exceptions for lower-cost purchases.
+The bill aims to enhance the efficiency and effectiveness of information technology governance across state agencies while ensuring accountability and oversight.

 Statutes affected: